Mooney Lab @ University of Southern California

 For the last decade, population genetics has rapidly accelerated to new heights with the availability of sequence data.
 These data sets have provided valuable insights about population history, phenotypes, disease architecture, evolution, and genomic diversity.

-Broadly, our lab uses empirical data analysis, simulation frameworks, and methods development to do the following: 1) infer the demography, 2) understand the fitness impact of recessive variation, and 3) investigate complex trait architecture.
+Broadly, our lab uses empirical data analysis, simulation frameworks, and methods development to do the following: 1) infer demography, 2) understand the fitness impact of recessive variation, and 3) investigate complex trait architecture.

 We focus primarily on integrating data from both human and non-human populations to develop a more complete picture of mechanisms that shape patterns of genomic sharing (in the form of identity-by-descent segments and runs of homozygosity) and deleterious variation.
 We are also interested in developing methods for conservation biology, inference of the genealogical histories of admixed populations, and the equitable inclusion of underrepresented populations in genomics.